krunalss/data_it_enterprises/README.md

 4. **Model Training:** Training two machine learning models—SVM and XGBoost.
 SVM excels in high-dimensional spaces, while XGBoost is a gradient boosting framework known for its performance in various competitions.

 5. **Model Evaluation:** Evaluating model performance using metrics such as accuracy, precision, recall, and F1-score to ensure reliability in predictions.

+Paramters for XGBoost
+colsample_bytree: The subsample ratio of columns when constructing each tree.
+learning_rate: Step size shrinkage used to prevent overfitting.
+max_depth: Maximum depth of a tree.
+alpha: L1 regularization term on weights.
+n_estimators: Number of trees you want to build.

 6. **Prediction:** Using the trained models to predict the outcomes of various what-if scenarios, assisting system administrators in making informed decisions.